Emma Clarke (footballer)

-Emma Clarke (born 1876) was a British footballer, considered to be the first known black women's footballer in Britain.
+Emma Clarke (1876 - unknown) was a British footballer, considered to be the first known black women's footballer in Britain.

 Early life

 Born in Bootle, Lancashire in England, to parents William and Wilhelmina Clarke, Emma, along with her sister, who was also one of the earliest known black women footballers in Britain, grew up in Bootle.
 She worked as a confectioner's apprentice from the age of 15, and received her formative sporting education playing the game in her neighbourhood streets, in an area very close to where the suffragist Helen Graham Matthews lived.
 Matthews later gave her name to a team for which Clarke played at the beginning of the twentieth century, Mrs Graham's XI.

 Football career

 Clarke normally played as an outfield player, described by the South Wales Daily News as "the fleet footed dark girl on the right wing".
 She also played as goalkeeper.